everaccounting/wp-ever-accounting/readme.txt

 Ever Accounting lets you export most of your accounting records like customers, vendors, revenues, payments, accounts in CSV format, which you can import later or analyze.

 === User Roles ===
-WP Ever Accounting has a built-in fine-grained permissions setup.
+Ever Accounting has a built-in fine-grained permissions setup.
 By default, it supports 2 user roles accounting manager & accountant.
 Control permissions to protect and simplify your management experience.

 === Open Source ===
-WP Ever Accounting is an open-source project and hosted in your space.
+Ever Accounting is an open-source project and hosted in your space.
 You must be sure that data is safe, and nobody can abuse them.
 Open Source software provides you full privacy.

-== How does WP Ever Accounting Work: ==
+== How does Ever Accounting Work: ==
-WP Ever Accounting creates a new menu option called **Accounting** on the dashboard.
+Ever Accounting creates a new menu option called **Accounting** on the dashboard.
 Under this new menu, you will find several sub-menus titled as Dashboard, Transactions, Contacts, Payments, Revenues, Accounts, Transfers, Categories, and settings.
 The dashboard is dedicated to a detailed summary with highlights of the most important and recent accounting events.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

-= What do I need to properly use WP Ever Accounting? = Apart from a fully functional WordPress installation, WP Ever Accounting does not have any dependency.
+= What do I need to properly use Ever Accounting? = Apart from a fully functional WordPress installation, Ever Accounting does not have any dependency.
 The minimum required version of WordPress is 4.7.0.

 = What is the minimum PHP version that I have to maintain to use this plugin? = To enjoy the sweet features of this powerful plugin you have to at least have PHP version 5.6 or higher installed.
 If you have a lower version of PHP then you may face problems.